 Start your exploration into the past by making a trip to these popular spots and attractions where the roots of the Cape Fear area are alive and well.

-Wilmington Historic District
+Wilmington Downtown Historic District

 Renowned as one of the largest historic districts in the country, the Wilmington Historic District extends for over 230 city blocks, and features more than 875 contributing buildings as well as 28 contributing sites.
 Tours of all varieties are available to uncover the stories behind the structures, which includes walking tours, Segway tours, carriage / trolley tours, and even boat tours that launch from the Cape Fear Riverfront

 Take a stroll along the mile-long Wilmington Riverwalk for a fascinating perspective of the collection of historic sites along the Cape Fear River.
-Cool attractions of note along this boardwalk that borders the river’s edge include the USS Battleship North Carolina, the Cotton Exchange, and a front row of historic downtown buildings.
+Cool attractions of note along this boardwalk that borders the river’s edge include the USS Battleship North Carolina, The Cotton Exchange, and a front row of historic downtown buildings.

 Established in 1898 and famed as one of the oldest museums in the state, the Cape Fear Museum features a wealth of historic exhibits which includes displays on the Civil War years, a model of the Wilmington downtown waterfront circa 1850, and stories about the region’s brushes with storms and wars.
 Special programs and rotating exhibits on unique chapters of Cape Fear history may also be available.